sergi/jsftp/README.md

 ```

 You can find more usage examples in the unit tests for it.
 This documentation
-will grow as jsftp evolves, I promise!
+will grow as jsftp evolves.

 API